raferdev/payment_processor/README.md

 <img src="./data/mindmap.jpg">

 - **Gateway**: Building on NodeJS this choice occur first because i'm more acquainted using it, and seccond is because NodeJS(Javascript) is very good with promises and requests.
-I used Redis to reject fast multiple transactions of the same user, and postgres to store credentials.
+I used Redis to reject fast multiple transactions of the same user, and postgres to store credentials.Here you can see:

 - **ML-Service**: Building using tensorflow, keras and flask, this choice is because machine larning can show the best option when static rules don't block suspect transactions.
 And this stack is the more fast to learn and implement in on few days using some templates and tutorials.